johnivore/gitstat/README.md

 ```
 Usage: gitstat [OPTIONS] COMMAND [ARGS]...

   Succinctly display information about git repositories.

-Gitstat looks for
-  unstaged changes, uncommitted changes, untracked/unignored files, unpushed
+  Gitstat looks for unstaged changes, uncommitted changes,
-  commits, and whether a pull from upstream is required.
+  untracked/unignored files, unpushed commits, and whether a pull from
+  upstream is required.

+  Gitstat can maintain a list of repos about which it will report.
+Use
+  "gitstat track" to add repo(s) to its list.

-  If no paths are specified on the command line, gitstat will show
+  If no paths to git repos are specified on the command line, gitstat will
-  information about repos it is tracking.
-(Use "gitstat track" to track
+  show information about the repos it is tracking.
-  repo(s).)

   Run "gitstat COMMAND --help" for help about a specific command.